ANZAC Day Sydney

 The Sydney ANZAC Day Parade starts at 9 o’clock in the morning.
 The marchers lead the ANZAC Day Parade through Pitt Street in the heart of Sydney and continue through George Street towards the War Memorial in Hyde Park.
 The parade ends at 1 o’clock in the afternoon with a Commemoration Service.

-If you not sure what to do on ANZAC day you could toss a coin to decide where to Two-up as there will be a number of pubs hosting Two-ups all over Sydney.
-Seems to us the Australian has the edge.
+If you not sure what to do on ANZAC day you could toss a coin for it. 🙂 ANZAC Day is the only day it is legal to Two-up in public.
+By tradition there will be a number of pubs hosting Two-ups all over Sydney.

-There will be 100 games of Rugby League played to commemorate the centennial ANZAC day… well ok just 5 but still that’s a lot of league.
+There will be 101 games of Rugby League played to commemorate the 101st ANZAC day… well ok, not that many but there will be a lot of league being played.
+Follow the link below for the fixtures.

 Visit a National Park